 The very best engineers and technical designers in the Silicon Valley industry are, nearly without exception, practicing musicians. - Grant Venerable, "The Paradox of the Silicon Savior," as reported in "The Case for Sequential Music Education in the Core Curriculum of the Public Schools," The Center for the Arts in the Basic Curriculum, New York, 1989

 Music making makes the elderly healthier.
 There were significant decreases in anxiety, depression, and loneliness following keyboard lessons.
 These are factors that are critical in coping with stress, stimulating the immune system, and in improved health.
 Results also show significant increases in human growth hormones following the same group keyboard lessons.
 (Human growth hormone is implicated in aches and pains.) - Dr. Frederick Tims, reported in AMC Music News, June 2, 1999.

 A grade eight RCM certificate qualifies one to become a teacher, a grade 7 certificate is worth one arts credit in high school grade 11, and a grade 8 certificate is worth one arts credit for grade 12.

-At "A Sharp" School of Music, Etobicoke (West Toronto) we offer music lessons in:
+At "A Sharp" School of Music, Etobicoke (West Toronto) we offer private or group music lessons in:

-Piano, Keyboard, Voice/Vocal/Singing/Public Speaking, Guitar, Bass Guitar, Mandolin, Banjo, Ukulele, Drums, Violin, Flute, Piccolo, Theory, Rock Band School, Glee Club and a Pre-School Program for children aged 3 to 5
+Piano, Keyboard, Voice/Vocal/Singing/Public Speaking, Guitar, Bass Guitar, Mandolin, Banjo, Ukulele, Drums, Violin, Fiddle, Viola, Cello, Flute, Piccolo, Saxophone, Trumpet, Clarinet, Theory, Rock Band School, Glee Club and a Pre-School Program for children aged 3 to 5

 There are no registration fees